HOPE WHEN YOU CAN’T FIX IT

 Some situations feel like a never-ending circle.
 I go around and around never getting anywhere.
 But still, I feel like there must be something I can do.
 So, I keep trying.
 And I keep getting nowhere.

 One situation has been going on for years.
-I’ve been praying.
-I’ve been searching Scripture.
+I’ve been praying, and I’ve been searching Scripture.
 I’ve been having frank conversations with God, asking Him to show me what to do.
-I’ve wondered if I’m praying for the wrong outcome.
+And I’ve wondered if I’m praying for the wrong outcome.
 And some days, I don’t even know what to pray for.
 I simply think, “Please help us Jesus,” over and over.

 As a mom, I want to be able to fix this.
 I want to make it all better so we can all move forward.
 Yet despite all of my research, trying different resources and putting everything I have into it, it appears that I can’t.
 I’m left feeling frustrated and discouraged.